goomcoom/vuex-module-maker/readme.md

 };
 ```

-###### State Precedence & Gotchas

-- State properties are assigned in order of assignment in the instructions object, if two
-instructions have the same state name the last called instruction will be assigned to the module
-state.
-- The state properties defined in the template's state property take precedence over
-instructions.

-Note that this does not extend to other parts of the module – if a state property is overwritten
-the getter/mutation will remain as is unless they are overwritten by a later instruction with
-the same getter/mutation name.

 ### Getters

 The getter names are created from the instructions's key or the `state name` option if supplied.
-The names are converted to camel case and prefixed with 'get'.
-The getter name can be overwritten
+The names are
+converted to camel case and prefixed with 'get'.
+The getter name can be overwritten by passing a `getter_name` option,
-by passing a `getter_name` option, the passed option is not manipulated at all.
+the passed option is not manipulated at all.

 ```javascript
 const instructions = {
     id: 'number',